 Contact: 888-LINKVET for information on reimbursement for fees related to licensure.

 The Board of School Administrators oversees licensure of Principals, Superintendents, Directors of Special Education, and Directors of Community Education.
-See their website for more information.
+Visit their website for more information.

 Voluntary Paraprofessional Credential, MN Rule 8710.9000